spencer-tb/just-jobs/README.md

 ## What is this project?

-This is a project resurface I initially worked on privately in 2022.
-This acts as an open-source front-end for those who wish to create a simple jobs board using Pocketbase as a back-end.
+This is a project resurface I initially worked on privately in 2022 with [@zsxkib](https://github.com/zsxkib).
+As we both got "real jobs" the project slowly died.

+Now its coming back to life and acts as an open-source front-end for those who wish to create a simple jobs board using Pocketbase as a back-end.

 The aim is to create a generalized job board pipeline where developers can simply define the type of job board they want to create within a config file, such that the rest is magic.